davidmerfield/Blot/app/brochure/readme.txt

 Demo video script
 -----------------

 Hello there, I'm going to show you how to run a blog using Blot.
 Blot turns a folder into a blog.
-I've just signed up and connected Blot to this folder in my Dropbox.
+I've just signed up and connected Blot to this folder using Dropbox.
+You can use Git too, if you prefer.

 --- text file